 The Seven Deadly Sins in Confessio Amantis The seven deadly sins in Confessio Amantis are central to the poem’s structure and meaning.
 Written by John Gower in the 14th century, the poem is a moral exploration through storytelling.
 Each book Read More …

-The Theme of Confessio Amantis by John Gower
+Themes of Confessio Amantis by John Gower

-The Role of the Church in Piers the Plowman
+Role of Church in Piers the Plowman